vipulnaik/diet-exercise-health/notes/health-profile.md

 common cold (not attributable to anything dietary) once everty 1-2 years.

+In my childhood, I used to get common colds quite often (perhaps even more frequently than my peers).

 ### Other cases of fever (excluding after vaccines)

 * [2022-04-05 fall and phone screen